ddai00bit/HealthBot/README.md

 ## Deploying
 Uses Heroku but is leveraging the Automatic Deploy from Github feature.
 Any commits to the Master branch will automatically go live.

+## Staging
+Bot is currently enabled for the #test channel in Slack.